joshuathorp/joshuathorp.github.io/content/research_page.md

 ----

-- **Vulnerability Appeals in the COVID-19 Pandemic: Insights from a National Survey Experiment.**
-Forthcoming at *The Journal of Experimental Political Science* (with Jac Larner)  [Paper](/ACCEPTED_JLJT2024_JEPS_COVID19.pdf) [Registration](/JLJT_GroupVulnerabilityCOVID19_Preregistration.pdf)
+- **Vulnerability Appeals in the COVID-19 Pandemic: Insights from a National Survey Experiment** Forthcoming at *The Journal of Experimental Political Science* (with Jac Larner)  [Paper](/ACCEPTED_JLJT2024_JEPS_COVID19.pdf) [Registration](/JLJT_GroupVulnerabilityCOVID19_Preregistration.pdf)